mohamedibrahim42/Workshops/GIT/README.md

 ## Exercise 1: Branching

-1. Go to foler LabWork
+1. Go to repo LabWork

 2. Create a new branch